wundergraph/wundergraph/docs-website/src/pages/docs/self-hosted/security.md

 description: Securing your self-hosted WunderGraph deployment
 ---

-WunderGraph uses three secrets to secure your deployment.
+WunderGraph uses three secrets to provide authentication to your deployment.
 Cryptographically-secure (pseudo-)randomly generated strings should be added to your `.env` file:

 ```js